PDF available HERE.

 New Equipment Requirements

-Players must bring a mask to all practices and games, preferably one that stays as cool as possible during use.
-All masks must cover both nose and mouth.
+It is recommended that players bring a mask to all practices and games, preferably one that stays as cool as possible during use.
+All masks should cover both nose and mouth.
 Preferred mask types are non-medical disposable masks, masks made with breathable fabric (such as cotton), masks made with tightly woven fabric (i.e., fabrics that do not let light pass through when held up to a light source), masks with two or three layers and masks with inner filter pockets.
 Please consult the CDC Guidelines for additional information (https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/cloth-face-cover-guidance.html).

 Positive COVID-19 Situation